IBM/wc-devops-utilities/doc/DeploySlaveDesign.md

 Base on the requirements, the "docker in docker" image is the base image of the Deploy Salve.
 A "docker in docker" image includes a daemon to perform docker-related tasks in a Docker container.
 You can add the Helm binary file and configuration file to the "docker in docker" image, copy the pre-defined scripts to the image, and install necessary runtime library to perform other tasks.

-The pre-defined scripts are created with Python for the communication with the Kubenetes master server and deployment flow support.
+The pre-defined scripts are created with Python for the communication with the Kubernetes master server and deployment flow support.

 ## Building DeploySlave for Helm TLS ##